xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/util_guide.rst

 Once the ports in the link have completed the requisite AN information exchange and reached agreement, the link partners move to the next step, link training (LT), the exchange of Training Sequences.
 This is essential to tune the channels for optimal transmission.

-HL-UTIL.ANLT provides the following functionalities for you to do auto-negotiation and link training tests.
+UTIL.ANLT provides the following functionalities for you to do auto-negotiation and link training tests.

 AN Functionalities
 ^^^^^^^^^^^^^^^^^^^^